Discovery boosts understanding of how the human brain learns speech.

 “This is the first time we have confirmed brain regions that encode behavioral-goal memories — those memories that guide us when we want to imitate anything from speech to learning the piano,” said Dr. Todd Roberts, a neuroscientist with UT Southwestern’s O’Donnell Brain Institute.
 “The findings enabled us to implant these memories into the birds and guide the learning of their song.”

 The study published in Science outlines how scientists activated a circuit of neurons through optogenetics — a relatively new tool that uses light to monitor and control brain activity.

-The researchers used zebra finches because they share many of the human stages of vocal development: Early in life the birds hear their fathers sing, eventually memorizing the notes.
+The researchers used zebra finches because they share many of the human stages of vocal development: Early in life, the birds hear their fathers sing, eventually memorizing the notes.
 They learn to replicate the behavior after practicing tens of thousands of times.

 By controlling the interaction between two regions of the brain, Dr. Roberts’ team encoded memories in zebra finches that had no tutoring experience from their fathers.
 The birds used these memories to learn syllables of their song, with the duration of each note corresponding to the amount of time the light kept the neurons active.
 The shorter the light exposure, the shorter the note.

-“We’re not teaching the bird everything it needs to know — just the duration of syllables in its song,” Dr. Roberts said.
+“We’re not teaching the birds everything it needs to know — just the duration of syllables in its song,” Dr. Roberts said.
 “The two brain regions we tested in this study represent just one piece of the puzzle.”